Pooya-Y/ecommerce/README.md

 The project is organized into the following directories:

 - `middlewares/`: Contains middleware functions for request processing.
+- `controllers/`: Contains logic for handling requests and responses
 - `models/`: Defines the data models for the application.
 - `routes/`: Specifies the API endpoints and their handlers.